-Access to all the workouts and auto coaching in the Coach app costa £7.99 per month - on top of the £249 you’re already paying for the watch itself - but we think Coach will be the killer app for many people, offering personal training from the wrist.
-The new Fitbit Premium offers Coach plus other benefits at the same price.
+Access to all the workouts and auto coaching in the Fitbit Premium app costa £7.99 per month - on top of the £249 you’re already paying for the watch itself - but we think Coach/Premium will be the killer app for many people, offering personal training from the wrist.

 Female health tracking: Like its smaller sibling, the Versa, the Ionic allows on-wrist viewing of Fitbit's latest health feature of tracking the menstrual cycle.
 Female health tracking will be a default tile for all adult users who identify themselves as female in the Fitbit app.